Finding Films & Videos

 The collection includes many rare and unique titles not available in video (VHS and DVD) formats.
 The films span a wide range of academic subject areas, from Anthropology, Biology and other sciences, to Art, Film Studies, History, and the Social Sciences.
 Many were produced during the golden age of academic film, the post-Sputnik era of the 1950s and 1960s.
 Besides the educational value of their content, these films serve as a human and historical record, cultural artifact, and window to the past.

 A few examples from the collection include rare documentaries such as Black Protest (1969), Original Films of Frank B. Gilbreth (1968), The Days of Dylan Thomas (1965), and The Santa Monica Project (1969).
 There are also cinema classics like The Balloonatic (Buster Keaton, 1923), Hollywood and Bust (1956), Silent Snow Secret Snow (Conrad Aiken, 1964), and Uberfall (1929).

-A catalog of the 16mm film collection is available for reference use in the Film and Video Collection Department.
-All of the 16mm films are housed in the Library Annex and may be accessed by contacting Film and Video Collection Department staff during regular Media Office hours.
+A catalog of the 16mm film collection is available for reference use in the Film and Video Collection.
+All of the 16mm films are housed in the Library Annex and may be accessed by contacting Film and Video Collection staff during regular Media Office hours.

-VHS and 3/4" video players, international VHS (NTSC/PAL) players, DVD and Blu-Ray players, international DVD players, PlayStation 2 and 3 consoles, an XBox gaming console, laserdisc players, a 16mm film viewer, 35mm slide viewers, compact disc players, audio cassette players, a phonorecord player, and television monitors connected to UDTV, the University of Delaware's closed-circuit television network.
+VHS and 3/4" video players, international VHS (NTSC/PAL) players, DVD and Blu-Ray players, international DVD players, PlayStation 2 and 3 gaming consoles, an XBox gaming console, a Nintendo 64 gaming console, laserdisc players, a 16mm film viewer, 35mm slide viewers, compact disc players, audio cassette players, a phonorecord player, and television monitors connected to UDTV, the University of Delaware's closed-circuit television network.